durbasmriti/CV_PclubTask/README.md

 -On google colab , I connected google drive to it and used binge_image_downloader and uploaded more than 500 pictures in each category .

 -And yes now my two folders in google drive wwere not empty anymore :)

+## Instructions on how to run the code
+- download the datasets in your google drive
+- connect google with google drive(code included in the code file)
+- open the code with google colab
+- In Google colab go to "Runtime" -> "change runtime type " to GPU preferably to increase the efficiency of the code
+- Run the code with patience because it will take a lot of your time
+-